plausible/docs/docs/webflow-integration.md

 ### 2. Find the ID attribute of the form element you want to track

 Your form element should have an ID attribute assigned by default.
-You can see this ID by selecting the form element you want to track and clicking on the settings gear.
-Please make sure you select your form element first and not just the "Submit" button.
+You can find this ID by selecting the form element you want to track and clicking on the settings gear.
+Please make sure you select your form element and not just the "Submit" button.

 In the "**Designer View**" you'll be able to see the assigned ID.
 You can also change the default assigned ID there if you wish to do so.